-Join Julieanne Kost for an in-depth discussion in this video Lightroom or Photoshop?, part of Lightroom & Photoshop Workflows: Start-to-Finish Studies.
+Join Julieanne Kost for an in-depth discussion in this video Lightroom or Photoshop?, part of Lightroom Classic CC 2015 and Photoshop Workflows: Start-to-Finish Studies.

 - [Instructor] One of the questions that I'm asked on a regular basis is how do I decide when to use Lightroom and when to use Photoshop in order to make edits to my images?
 So, let's start by taking a quick look at some examples of work that I do in Lightroom and then I'll show some work that I do in Photoshop.
 So, here in Lightroom I might do things like remove any lens distortions using the lens correction panel or I might straighten a crooked horizon or crop in when I can't get close enough to my subject when I'm taking the photograph.